For the 2020 season AAA will observe on the High Line on Wednesday evenings, from the beginning of May through the end of October.

 If you’re planning to drive, keep in mind that the area around the High Line is very busy at night – lots of restaurants, etc. Parking on Friday or Saturday evenings is nearly impossible.

-Although the High Line extends from Gansevoort Street to 34th Street, most of our observing will take place near the 14th Street entrance or just south of the Standard Hotel, which crosses over the High Line near 13th Street.
+Although the High Line extends from Gansevoort Street to 34th Street, most of our observing will take place near Little W 12th Street, south of the Standard Hotel, which crosses over the High Line near 13th Street.
 You can enter the park at any one of these entrances/exits:

 Gansevoort Street (with elevator access)